ricardojoserf/SharpCovertTube/c2-server/README.md

  - "generate": Create a QR video
  - "upload": Upload a video to Youtube
  - "listen": Listen for DNS queries
+ - "all": Create a QR video + Upload a video to Youtube + Listen for DNS queries
  - "exit": Exit the program

 ![c2_0](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/sharpcoverttube/c2_0.png)